-Asking this straightforward question may not get you all the answers (i.e., a micromanager may not readily admit to micromanaging).
+Asking this straightforward question may not get you all the answers (for example, a micromanager may not readily admit to micromanaging).
 But even if you get just a tiny bit of insight, you’ll have a better sense of what to expect and how to handle it.

 No matter what, you won’t agree with your manager on everything.
 But, you don’t have to simply simmer in frustration—as long as you know how to present your gripes in the right way.

 To prepare yourself for an eventual point of contention, ask how your manager prefers to get feedback—you’ll get a much better response if you play by his or her rules, whether that means scheduling a one-on-one meeting, rather than catching him or her off guard in a hallway conversation or summarizing your thoughts in an email.

 Once you know how to deliver your constructive feedback, you’ll be much more prepared to ask for what you need: Whether you’d like more frequent updates on deadlines, regular one-on-one time, or faster decision-making on projects, it’s important to be able to feel comfortable making these requests.

 (And if you’re nervous to do it, here’s how to give honest feedback that isn’t scary.)

 8. “Why Did You Hire Me?”